-Since this plant doesn't like a lot of moisture, there is no point in keeping it in a closed room or a place where there is not enough airflow.
+Since this plant doesn't like a lot of moisture, there is no point in keeping it in a closed room or place with insufficient airflow.
+Airflow helps in keeping the plant dry.

 As you know, the fungus doesn't like a dry surface at all.
 It won't grow in such conditions, and your plant will remain safe from such issues.
 So, if the plant is already facing the stem rot problem, you should spray some fungicide and allow it to dry in an airy place at your home.

 9. Do Not Fertilize The Plant For A Few Weeks

 Yes, there is no need to fertilize the plant.
 When the plant and its root system are already under stress, the fertilizers won't do any good.

 10. Cut The Damaged Stem

 Of course, you won't be able to do it if most of the stem looks rotten.
 In that case, you can't do anything about it.
 It's better to discard the plant altogether.

 Note: If you have a couple of plants in the same pot, you should remove the damaged plant entirely from the pot.
 Also, it's necessary to repot the other plant in the pot.
 Do not leave it as it is in the same pot.

-Since the stem rot issue is quite related to overwatering in the ZZ plant, you must analyze and water the plant accordingly.
+Since the stem rot issue is related to overwatering in the ZZ plant, you must analyze and water the plant accordingly.

 - Always check the soil before watering the plant.
 Stick your finger a half-inch into the soil.
-If it seems wet, do not water the plant and wait for a few more days.
+If it seems wet, do not water the plant and wait a few more days.